bb-froggy/IcqHistory2Html/README.md

 ## Status

-Currently, the tool parses FPT files, but doesn't produce any output.
-Thus, DAT files should also be parsed.
+Currently, the tool parses FPT files (ICQ Pro 2003 b) and DAT files (ICQ Pro 2003 a and earlier).

+Output is not HTML currently, only some debug output to console.

 ## License